-My Choice: Retirement Savings Plan Member Handbook (for Political Subdivisions): Membership
+My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: Membership

-The My Choice: Retirement Savings Plan is now offered to political subdivisions (PSDs) participating in PERF.
+The My Choice: Retirement Savings Plan is now offered to local government employees participating in PERF.
 If your employer offers employees the ability to choose between participating in the My Choice: Retirement Savings Plan or the PERF Hybrid, your participation election can be made online.
 Once you make an election, your decision is irrevocable.
 If you leave employment and later return to that same employer, your participation election stays the same.
 If you begin employment with a new employer, you may make a new election for that employer (if the new employer offers a choice).

 You may choose to become a member of a PERF Hybrid plan, if offered.
-The Hybrid plan offers the PERF Defined Benefit (DB) pension.
-This plan offers a monthly benefit for life and an ASA.
+The Hybrid plan offers a retirement benefit known as a Defined Benefit (DB).
+This plan offers a monthly benefit for life and an Defined Contribution (DC) account.
 Your employer will designate which plan you will participate in by default if you do not make an election within 60 days.
 This default enrollment is also irrevocable.

 After you begin working in a My Choice-covered position, your employer will enroll you in our system.
 This notifies us that you have entered into a PERF-covered position.
 You will have 60 days to choose a plan (the My Choice: Retirement Savings Plan or PERF Hybrid).
 If you do not choose within this timeframe, you will default to the PERF Hybrid plan depending on your employer.
 You will receive a letter in the mail to confirm your plan election.

 We will open a My Choice: Retirement Savings Plan account in your name and you will formally become a member.
 You will receive a welcome packet to detail your membership information.
 The packet will include instructions on how to access your online account.
+A PIN will be mailed to you.
+You will need the PIN to register for the first time on the website.
+You will also need to keep your PIN for ongoing accesse to the automated phone system.
 Your INPRS online account will allow you to:

 - choose beneficiaries,